romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationFields.rst

     Required?
         No
     Description
-        Contains the list of validators and theirs rules used for the field validation.
+        Contains the list of validators and their rules used for the field's validation.

-        The validators will be evaluated following the order of their declaration.
+        Validators will be evaluated following the order of their declaration.

         **Example:**